 Located at the corner of West Burnside Street and Southwest 13th Avenue, the Black Box building is a beehive of buzzed-about fashion.
 The building is home to the only retail outpost of cutting-edge online shoe giant Solestruck as well as Tanner Goods, maker of custom leather belts, heirloom-quality wallets and waxed canvas bags.

 Nearby, you’ll find the flagship store from Poler, local manufacturer of clothing and gear that’s designed for Northwest surfers and snowboarders but appreciated by casual hikers and couch potatoes, too.
-(Their cozy wearable sleeping bag, the Napsack, stole the scene when Lena Dunham wore it on “Girls.”)
+(Their cozy, wearable sleeping bag, the Napsack, stole the scene when Lena Dunham wore it on her HBO television series Girls.)

 Opened in summer 2013, Union Way occupies an alley between the Ace Hotel and Powell’s Books with a European-style arcade filled with shops and restaurants.
 The offerings include men’s and women’s clothing from Steven Alan, high-end denim from Self Edge, made-in-Portland Danner Boots and more.